ibm-cloud-architecture/refarch-eda/deployments/kafka/README.md

 kafka@gc-kafka-0:/$./kafka-topics.sh --list --zookeeper gc-client-zookeeper-svc.greencompute.svc.cluster.local:2181
 ```

-The URL of the zookeeper match the hostname defined when deploying zookeeper service (see [installing zookeeper note](../zookeeper/README.md) ):
+The URL of the zookeeper matches the hostname defined when deploying zookeeper service (see [installing zookeeper note](../zookeeper/README.md) ):
 ```
 $ kubectl describe svc gc-client-zookeeper-svc
 ```

-### Verify pub/sub works with text messages
+### Verifying pub/sub works with text messages
 Two scripts exist in the `scripts` folder in this repository.
 Those scripts are using [kafkacat](https://docs.confluent.io/current/app-development/kafkacat-usage.html) tool from Confluent.
 You need to add the following in your hostname resolution configuration (DNS or /etc/hosts), matching you IP address of your laptop.
 ```
 192.168.1.89 gc-kafka-0.gc-kafka-hl-svc.greencompute.svc.cluster.local